thautwarm/EBNFParser/docs/parsing.rst

-About Parser
+Parsing in EBNFParser
 =======================

-EBNFParser is a parser generator framework to parse raw string into structured AST.
+EBNFParser is a parser generator framework to parse raw string into structured nested list(AST).

 Pasring of EBNFParser has following steps:

 Tokenizing
 ---------------

-Tokenizing is the very first step to split input string and transform each to a :code:`Ruikowa.ObjectRegex.Tokenizer` object.
+Tokenizing is the very first step to split input string into a sequence of :code:`Ruikowa.ObjectRegex.Tokenizer` objects.

 A :code:`Ruikowa.ObjectRegex.Tokenizer` has the following **readonly** attributes: